Life Force (TV series)

 Life Force is a British science fiction children's television series broadcast in 2000 on ITV.
-Produced by Childsplay Productions for CITV, the series was devised, written, directed, and produced by Peter Tabern, alongside writers Rik Carmichael, John Hay, and Greg McQueen, and directors Lorne Magory and Justin Chadwick.
-Set in the post-apocalyptic future of 2025, in which global warming has drowned vast swathes of the planet and left its remains in chaos, four children, two possessing telepathic and telekinetic powers, are hunted by an oppressive government.
+Produced by Childsplay Productions for CITV, the series was devised and produced by Peter Tabern, who wrote and directed its episodes alongside co-writers Rik Carmichael, John Hay, and Greg McQueen, and directors Lorne Magory and Justin Chadwick.
+Set in a post-apocalyptic future, in which global warming has drowned vast swathes of the planet and left its remains in chaos, four children, two possessing psychic powers, are hunted by an oppressive government.

-Life Force ran for one 13-episode season, and was also shown in Australia.
-Met with viewer complaints, disjointed scheduling, and poor ratings on its original UK broadcast, it has not been commercially released or repeated since.
+Life Force ran for one 13-episode series on UK television, and was also shown in Australia during the early 2000s.
+Greeted with viewer complaints, disjointed scheduling, and unsatisfactory ratings on its original broadcasts by ITV, in spite of it receiving critical acclaim, the series has not been commercially released or repeated since.

 Overview

-In the year 2025, global warming has caused severe weather conditions, melting the polar ice caps and consequently flooding Earth.
-Navigated by a network of boats, the former United Kingdom is reduced to a mere archipelago, with the Cumbrian Mountains renamed "Black Combe Island", and the remaining oppressive factions of its federal government deploys a task force known as "The Commission".
-The agency outlaws migrant 'climeys' (climate refugees), 'senders' (new genetically engineered humans possessing telepathic and telekinetic powers, evidenced by glowing yellow eyes), and the practise of all science, cruelly tracking the activities of remaining civilians.
+In the year 2025, global warming has caused severe weather conditions, melting the polar ice caps and consequently flooding Earth in an event known as "The Drowning".
+Navigated by a network of boats, the former United Kingdom is reduced to a mere archipelago, with the Lake District renamed the "Cumbrian Sea", and Cumbrian Mountains now "Black Combe Island".
+The remaining oppressive factions of its federal government employ "The Commission", a task force agency who outlaw migrant 'climeys' (climate refugees), 'senders' (new genetically engineered psychic humans possessing telepathic and telekinetic powers, evidenced by glowing gold-yellow eyes), and the practise of all science, cruelly tracking the activities of remaining civilians.
 Their objective is to blame and take away the scientists who had tried to prevent the drowning of the planet from occurring, as well as to harvest 'senders'.

 In the aftermath of the climate disaster, young siblings Greg and Karen Webber are left to fend for themselves on Black Combe Island.
 Their parents, Amy and Richard, are arrested and imprisoned by The Commission following the discovery of their work teaching science at the island's school in the hopes of raising a new generation of physicists, and involvement in Greenwatch, an underground environmental pressure collective composed of the remaining ecologic scientists across the world, communicating through intermittently available satellite links.

 Greg and Karen team up and attempt to continue their efforts alongside Mai-Li Cheung and Ash Karnak, two particularly able 'sender' children with whom their parents had been teaching, and Goodman, an old Greenwatch campaigner and family friend acting as their guardian.
-Kurt Glemser, a malevolent 'sender' agent working for The Commission, plots to pursue the children whilst they investigate and try to solve issues caused by the disaster; helping and protecting life affected by those who have resorted to crime, cults, and abuse in the chaos of the new climate.
+Kurt Glemser, a malevolent 'sender' agent working for The Commission, pursues the children as they investigate and try to solve issues caused by the disaster; helping and protecting the lives of those who have been endangered by the chaos of the new climate perils that have developed.